Huegoxaga/notes/python/django.md

   ```
   - When serializer has `create()` or `update()` methods. `serializer.save(data=data)` method will run `create()`. `serializer.save(existingObject, data=data)` will run `update()`.
   - When serializer has `validate()`, `serializer.is_valid()` will run validation.
 Then use `serializer.error()` to return errors.
+  - `request.user` returns the current user object who initiate the request based on the credential
 - In `urls.py` add the view method that returning data as view to path, `path('api/', views.SampleView.as_view()),`
 - Pagination
   - Set Pagination globally in `settings.py`